giuseppe99barchetta/vitesy-homeassistant/README.md

 ### Manual Installation

-1. Copy the `vitesy` folder from this repository to your Home Assistant's `custom_components` directory
+1. Copy the content of this repository into a new `vitesy` folder in your Home Assistant's `custom_components` directory
 2. Restart Home Assistant

 ## Configuration